Maciej Wilusz

-Maciej Wilusz (born 25 August 1988) is a Polish former professional footballer who played as a centre-back.
+Maciej Wilusz (born 25 September 1988) is a Polish football coach and former player who played as a centre-back.
+He currently serves as the assistant coach of Lech Poznań II.

 Club career

-On 8 June 2017, he signed a 3-year contract with the Russian Premier League club FC Rostov.
+On 8 June 2017, he signed a three-year contract with the Russian Premier League club Rostov.
 His contract was terminated by mutual consent on 15 January 2020.

-On 16 January 2020, he signed with Russian Premier League club FC Ural Yekaterinburg.
+On 16 January 2020, he signed with Russian Premier League club Ural Yekaterinburg.

 International career

-In 2014, he was called up by the Poland national coach Adam Nawałka to the Poland national football team.
+In 2014, he was called up by the Poland national coach Adam Nawałka to the Poland national team.
 His debut came on 18 January 2014 in a 3–0 win in a friendly against Norway.
 He was called up again in March 2014 for the match against Scotland.